 Electronic medical records (EMR) software digitizes all the data in a provider’s clinic.
 It allows medical professionals to track historical data, identify patients who are due for screenings or a consultation, monitor various health-related parameters and improve the quality of service.

 This guide can help potential buyers find the best solution for their needs.
 Here’s what we’ll cover:

 Every medical software solution is different.
-While all incorporate electronic medical records (EMR), scheduling and billing capabilities, neurologists and neurosurgeons have a unique distinction among physicians, dealing with the most elusive and sensitive of human organs.
+While all incorporate EMR, scheduling and billing capabilities, neurologists and neurosurgeons have a unique distinction among physicians as they deal with the most elusive and sensitive of human organs.

 Neurology relies heavily on complicated tests, including computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), electroencephalography (EEG), electromyography (EMG) and electronystagmography (ENG).
 A neurology-specific EMR, therefore, should integrate with all the tests the physician will use, as well as provide other key features specifically designed to support neurology patients and their families.

 Most neurology EMR solutions will have some or all of the following functionalities:

 |Neurological workflow management||Workflows should be designed to meet the needs of your specialty and customized to each individual evaluation and treatment.
 For example, an Alzheimer’s workflow will walk you through the diagnostic process—assessing the medical history, mood evaluation, dementia tests, physical exam, lab tests, neurological exam and digital imaging procedures—and continue through ongoing treatment of the patient.|